Alpine-DAV/ap_compositor/README.md

 # AP Compositor

-This is the AP Compositor which is a sort-last image compositing library.
+This is the AP Compositor, a sort-last image compositing library.
 This library is designed for use-cases beyond traditional zbuffer image compositing.
 The intention is to fill gaps in functionality that other image compositing libraries do not support.
 The AP Compositor is a hybrid-parallel library: with support for both OpenMP (thread-level parallelism) and MPI

 # Functionality